 At the moment, the largest contribution to Antarctic ice loss and rising sea levels comes from the Pine-Island glacier in West Antarctica.
 A huge iceberg, which broke off from the glacier last year, is currently floating into the open waters of the Southern Ocean.

-French glaciologist Gael Durand from Grenoble University told DW that the huge glacier had already reached a point where its continued melting is irreversible, regardless of air temperature or ocean conditions.
+French glaciologist Gael Durand from Grenoble University told DW in January of this year that the huge glacier had already reached a point where its continued melting is irreversible, regardless of air temperature or ocean conditions.

 Imagine a post-apocalyptic world, where almost everything has been destroyed except for a few survivors.
 How will they start over?
 On this episode of Living Planet we hear stories of dilemma and last resort.